 How to set up an IP holding in Luxembourg

 The first step in registering an IP holding company is to draft the Articles of Incorporation which contain the general information regarding the name of the company and its headquarters, the name of the founder, the amount of the share capital and the amount of paid capital (if necessary), the value and the type of the shares, information regarding the representatives and auditors.
 Besides the articles of association are also required the certificate that proves that the name is available and, if necessary, the certificate that proves that the paid capital was deposit in the bank.
 The Articles of Incorporation are then signed in front of a Notary and publish it in the Official Gazette.
 Our attorneys in Luxembourg can assist with the preparation of the documents required to register the IP holding.

+We can help you open any type of company in the industry you are interested in Luxembourg, if you want to do business here.
 For complete information on establishing an IP holding, please contact our law firm in Luxembourg.